, | Online :: Central Time

 The initial building block for any renewable energy project is the land control instrument between renewable developer and landowner.
 The preferred and most common method for establishing land control is the lease agreement.
 This course addresses the typical renewable energy lease document in detail, as well as relevant related issues (easements, surveys, etc.).
 Differences between different renewable technologies will also be addressed.

-Practitioners in the renewable space can benefit from attending because the course will focus on practical issues related to these land agreements and how they impact the entirety of the renewable energy project.
-Attendees will learn the general construct of a lease, the main working provisions at issue, and the significance and effect of each of such provisions, from landowner and developer rights and uses to typical financing provisions.
+Practitioners in the renewable space can benefit from attending since the course will focus on practical issues related to these agreements.
+Attendees will learn the general construct of a lease, the main working provisions at issue, and the significance and effect of each of those provisions, from landowner and developer rights and uses to typical financing provisions.
 The course instructors have experience representing both renewable energy developers and landowners, so the information provided to attendees takes “both sides” into consideration.

 The course will provide relevant materials and be designed in a manner to encourage (but not require) questions and interactions between instructors and attendees.

 - Explain the basics of renewable energy development and status

 - Describe the essential parts of a lease and related effects

 - Identify the rights needed by developer and landowner depending on scenario